Tyler-Hecht/Number-Crunching-Automation/README.md

 The run.bat file runs the code on windows\
 On Mac, run it in the command line\
 The code requires pandas and openpyxl to be installed

+# For xlsx_to_txt:
+Place the .py file in a folder with all the participant .xlsx files\
+Run it in the command line
+The code requires pandas and openpyxl to be installed